 1888 - Cook Islands are proclaimed a British protectorate and a single federal parliament is established.

 1901 - Islands are annexed to New Zealand.

 1946 - Legislative Council is established.
 For the first time since 1912, the territory has direct representation.

 1965 - Islands become a self-governing territory in free association with New Zealand.

 1985 - Agreement on creating a South Pacific nuclear-free zone - the Rarotonga Treaty - is opened for signing on the main island.

-2012 - The Cook Islands announces the creation of the world's largest marine reserve - a one million-sq-km (411,000-sq-mile) swathe of the Pacific Ocean.
+2017 - The Cook Islands creates the world's largest marine reserve - covering one million sq km of the Pacific Ocean.